PufferFinance/website-docs/docs/protocol/intro.md

 ---
-sidebar_position: 1
+title: Puffer Introduction
-slug: /
+slug: /protocol/introduction
 ---

-# Puffer Introduction

 ## **More than a stake pool**